Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Design of

 \subsection{\ara\ Architecture and Platforms for Wireless and Application Co-Evolution}

-\ifthenelse{\boolean{12pager}} {} { With \ara\ deployment capturing the unique rural community and application context, we architect and provision \ara\ with carefully-selected wireless and compute platforms, weather and RF sensors, as well as smart Power Distribution Units (PDUs) to enable integrative wireless and application experiments and co-evolution. }
+With \ara\ deployment capturing the unique rural community and application context, we architect and provision \ara\ with carefully-selected wireless and compute platforms, weather and RF sensors, as well as smart Power Distribution Units (PDUs) to enable integrative wireless and application experiments.

-\subsubsection{\textbf{\ara\ System Architecture}}
+\subsubsection{\ara\ System Architecture}

 To enable high-fidelity wireless and applications experiments, \ara\ is architected to reflect real-world architectures of rural wireless systems, as shown in Figure~\ref{fig:system-architecture}.